abpframework/abp/docs/en/Community-Articles/2024-05-07-using-fluent-validation-with-abp/post.md

 ![Error](./images/error.png)

+For more information on fluent validation with abp framework, see the [documentation](https://docs.abp.io/en/abp/latest/FluentValidation)

-For more information on Fluent validation, see the [documentation](https://docs.fluentvalidation.net/en/latest/)
+For more information on fluent validation, see the [documentation](https://docs.fluentvalidation.net/en/latest/)